• Skip to primary navigation

 2. Allow the pasta to dry briefly on a pasta drying rack or flat on a lightly floured surface.
 You can also use a large baking sheet for drying pasta.

-4. Once the pasta is thoroughly frozen, store them in an airtight container until ready to use.
+4. Once the pasta is thoroughly frozen, store it in an airtight container until ready to use.

-5. To thaw the frozen pasta, place them in the fridge overnight, and allow the pasta to thaw before boiling.
+5. To thaw the frozen pasta, place it in the fridge overnight and allow the pasta to thaw before boiling.

 Frequently Asked Questions